-Staff or pupils with a positive LFD test result will need to self-isolate in line with the stay-at-home guidance.
-They will also need to arrange a lab-based polymerase chain reaction (PCR) test to confirm the result if the test was done at home.
-Those with a negative LFD test result can continue to attend school and use protective measures.
+Staff or pupils with a positive LFD test result must self-isolate in line with the stay-athome guidance.
+They will also need to arrange a lab-based polymerase chain reaction (PCR) test to confirm the result.
+If the PCR test is taken within 2 days of the positive lateral flow test, and is negative, it overrides the self-test LFD test and the pupil can return to school, as long as the individual doesn't have COVID-19 symptoms.
+Those with a negative LFD test result can also continue to attend school and use protective measures.